victords/super-bombinhas-editor/README.md

 moreover, the interactions between every combination of elements haven't been tested, so it is very likely that you find combinations that generate strange behaviors or even cause the game to crash.

+## Contributing

+Feel free to fork the project and send pull requests if you want to contribute with the code.
+Also, you can support my work by donating bitcoins to this wallet: bc1qvypzxnvtp2wzx8l5ecm0u6e7wshjxznzh0440c